This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 In the last video about making a formal Traditional Rose, I started by making a cone of gumpaste for the center, which is the conventional way to make gumpaste sugar roses.

-If you don’t want to make your own cones, if you look at the resource book, you will see that you can buy artificial cones to put into the center of gumpaste sugar roses.
+If you don’t want to make your own cones, you will see that you can buy artificial cones to put into the center of gumpaste sugar roses if you look at the resource book.
 Refer to Video at 17:31

 Download the Resource Guide at the top of this post for information on Buying Artificial Centres for Making Roses